wusai2333/trib/doc/lab1.md

 The Tribbler service logic is all defined in `trib.Server` interface (in `trib/trib.go` file).

+***

 ```
 SignUp(user string) error
 ```

 Creates a new user.
-After a user is created, it is always there.
+After a user is created, it will always be there.
-A user name must be no longer than `trib.MaxUsernameLen` = 15 characters but not empty, must start with a lower-case letter, and can only contain lower-case letters or numbers
+A user name must be no longer than `trib.MaxUsernameLen = 15` characters but non-empty, must start with a lower-case letter, and can only contain lower-case letters or numbers.

 There is a helper function called `trib.IsValidUsername(string)` which you can use to check if a username is valid.

-When the user exists, it returns error.
+Returns error when the user already exists.
+Concurrent sign-ups might both succeed.

+***

 ```
 ListUsers() ([]string, error)
 ```

-List `trib.MinListUser` = 20 registered users.
+List `trib.MinListUser = 20` registered users.
+When there are less than 20
-When there are less than 20 users that signed up, list all of them.
-This is for showing some users on the front page.
+users that have ever signed up, list all of them.
+This is just for showing some users on the front page.
 This is not for listing all the users that signed up, because that would be too expensive.

+***

 ```
 Post(who, post string, clock uint64) error